gauravk1001/t1/README.md

 # t1
-First try at a Meteor + Iron app.
+First try at a Meteor JS + Iron Router app.